-- For the Buyer, I used Interest, HOA, Repairs and Taxes as the cost.
+- For the Buyer, I used Interest, HOA, Repairs, and Taxes as the cost.
 For the Renter, I simply used rent.

-You can see how I laid-out the back-end data here:
+You can see how I laid out the back-end data here:

 Then, I rolled it all up and gave myself a nice little dashboard that you can see here:

-- Market Returns have a large impact on whether or not it makes sense to rent or buy. – By adjusting the market returns from 8% to 5% the break-even point on the Price-to-Rent Ratio moves from ~17 to almost 24.
+- Market Returns have a large impact on whether or not it makes sense to rent or buy. – By adjusting the market returns from 8% to 5% the break-even point on the Price to Rent Ratio moves from ~17 to almost 24.
 That’s a huge shift.

-- Much of the Growth that comes from renting, is from compounding on the investment of the down payment. – Through a bunch of the different scenarios that I ran, the mortgage payment was equal to or less than the rent, but the renter still came out ahead. –Because, the down payment was invested over the long haul and the growth on that lump sum out-paced the smaller gains on the house.
+- Much of the growth that comes from renting, is from compounding on the investment of the down payment. – Through a bunch of the different scenarios that I ran, the mortgage payment was equal to or less than the rent, but the renter still came out ahead. –Because the down payment was invested over the long haul and the growth on that lump sum out-paced the smaller gains on the house.
 (Notice the shape of the curve in the upper left corner of the dashboard!)

 I put this together because I was curious about what happened near the inflection point.
 I wanted to know, “Why 15?”
-What I found is that, through a variety of scenarios, the inflection point (i.e., where buying or renting offer the same benefit) happened to be right around 15 every time.
+What I found is that, through a variety of scenarios, the inflection point (i.e., where buying or renting offers the same benefit) happened to be right around 15 every time.

 Put another way, this is where the leverage on the house is roughly equivalent to the ratio of the market returns to the inflation rate.
 So, you are gaining equity at the same rate by either buying or renting.
-Lower the ratio, and the leverage of owning a house works in your favor.
-Increase the ratio, and you’re losing out on the better returns from the market.
+Lower the ratio and the leverage of owning a house works in your favor.
+Increase the ratio, and you’re losing out on better returns from the market.

 Fluctuations abound.
-But I think 15 is a good benchmark / rule of thumb.
+But I think 15 is a good benchmark/rule of thumb.

 Even simpler?
 Take the monthly rent and multiply it by 200 to get a comparable home purchase price.
 If you rent for $1,500 a month, then you better limit your home purchase price to $300,000 or less.
-Good luck trying that action in D.C., San Francisco, or the city of angels.
+Good luck trying that action in D.C., San Francisco, or the City of Angels.

 People tend to take our stance on real estate as “anti.”
-That’s actually not the case.
+That’s not the case.
 It just makes no sense for us to buy a house in the current market conditions where we live (L.A.).
 There are many things I’d rather do with $1 million, rather than buy a crappy little 1,000 sq. foot house.